Search This Blog

 Benjamin also visited the workers in the fields as the reaping was coming to an end, having organised the delivery of an alcoholic treat.
 He gave a speech there too.
 In the summer of 1856, a large group of his labourers followed up Benjamin's refreshment with a trip to a public house.
 An unfortunate consequence of this was a family squabble, fuelled by alcohol, that started in the pub and continued at home before the police broke it up.
 Richard Martin ended up with a broken leg, his wife some broken ribs, and son William with various injuries.
 Benjamin recieved some criticism for his habit of treating workers in the fields after this.

 As time passed, this harvest celebration gets rarer.
-By the 1890's most events seem to have been organised by the biggest landowners and estates only. ( Mr Ellames continued to hold Harvest Homes at Wood Barn Farm, Little Marlow at this time.
+By the 1890's most events seem to have been organised by the biggest landowners and estates only. ( Mr Ellames continued to hold Harvest Homes at Wood Barn Farm, Little Marlow at this time for both the estate workers and their wives, providing "old English fare" and free tobacco.
 As did the Kearleys of States, Medmenham who decorated the great barn with Union Jack's, flowers, corn and evergreens ahead of a colossal supper and dance.)
 The local papers reflecting on this lack thought it a shame the bonds between land owner and land worker might be weakened as a result.
 Others thought landowners could no longer afford to host anything on a large scale like this anyway.

 Church services to specifically celebrate the harvest became more popular in the second half of the 19th century in Marlow.
 You can be sure that whatever church or chapel your ancestor attended here then, that it would have been a magnificent sight come harvest festival time.
 The level of decoration is sometimes extraordinary, and it's usually the woman of the congregation who took charge of this.